msamiram/todo-python/README.md

 Features
 •	Add new tasks with a description
-•	Mark tasks as complete or incomplete
+•	Mark tasks as complete, in progress or new
-•	Edit task content
 •	Delete tasks
 •	Responsive UI
 •	Persistent storage with PostgreSQL